stoic-devv/cloud-simulator/doc/analysis.md

 | Total cost                 | 122.99 | 66.74 | 47.99 | 40.5 | 32.87 |
 | Avg cost per cloudlet      | 8.2    | 4.45  | 3.12  | 2.7  | 2.19  |

-`time-shared` cloudlet scheduler, `time-shared` VM scheduler has similar performance as  [Part I](#observations-part-i) and `space-shared` cloudlet scheduler, `space-shared` VM scheduler has similar performance as [Part II](#observations-part-ii) hence are not included it in the observations and configuration, and also don't provide the performance matrix.
+`time-shared` cloudlet scheduler, `time-shared` VM scheduler has similar performance as  [Part I](#observations-part-i).
+See more in [log](/log) directory. and `space-shared` cloudlet scheduler, `space-shared` VM scheduler has similar performance as [Part II](#observations-part-ii) hence are not included it in the observations and configuration, and also don't provide the performance matrix.

 #### Inference: Part II
-1. Since the cloudlets run asynchronously and have same configuration, all of them have similar time to completion
-2. There has been a significant improvement in the cost and performance with having `space-shared` cloudlet scheduler.
+1. There has been a significant improvement in the cost and performance with having `space-shared` cloudlet scheduler.
 This is because unlike in  [Part I](#observations-part-i) of the experiment, the resources are distributed equitably and the cloudlets don't wait in the execution queue for long.
+The _pre-emptiveness_ is in our scheduling algorithm itself.
-3. The wait-time is because `space-shared` scheduler allows only one cloudlet per VM
+2. The wait-time is because `space-shared` scheduler allows only one cloudlet per VM. [source](https://javadoc.io/static/org.cloudsimplus/cloudsim-plus/4.3.5/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerSpaceShared.html)

-### Analyzing cloudlet utilization models
+### II Analyzing cloudlet utilization models
 We have taken the base simulation of a single Datacenter, 200 Hosts, 400 VMs and 1500 cloudlets.
 We analyze the performance and costs of the simulation with varying utilization models: dynamic, full and stochastic (uniformly random).
 Here too we tabulate our observations.